djasmit/redback-smartbike-mobile-front-end/README.md

 3. run npx expo start

-4. scan QR code and download Expo App to run on physical device.

- ## OR

-5. key i for ios simulator or a for android simulator (open simulator first)
+4. scan QR code and download Expo App to run on physical device **OR** key i for ios simulator or a for android simulator (open simulator first)